couchbase/kv_engine/engines/ep/src/rocksdb-kvstore/rocksdb_summary.md

 ## Next Steps
    * Compile rocksdb cbdep for windows - msbuild stuff.
    * Rollback needs to be implemented to be functionally correct.
-   * Expiry: a compaction filter should be added to discard expired items.
+   * Expiry on Compaction: a compaction filter should be added to discard expired items.
    * Probably worth implementing getItemCount soon to better understand the performance impact and what other options should be considered
-   * May be worth moving to one db instance per vbucket - would simplify things like deleting a vbucket, and would mean keys would not need to be vb prefixed - and would even make rocksdb's estimate of #items in a CF a contender for implementing getItemCount

 ## Thoughts on existing perf results